SOLAS-TTRPG/SOLAS/v2/solas-handbook.md

 - [Evoker](boons/Mind/Evoker.md)

 ### Spellcasting
 If your focus is above one, you have the ability to cast spells!
 You can have a number of spells memorized equal to your maximum focus.
-You can swap *one* prepared spell when you rest.
+You can swap which spells you have memorized when you rest.

 ## Leveling Up
 After a few fights or an important story arc, the Game Master may determine that your character levels up!
 You may add a point to one of your character's abilities, and at appropriate levels you gain another boon.